Algorithms for Fairness in Sequential Decision Making: Algorithm for Finite-State MDPs

-When we require that $\pi\in\Pi_{\text{DP}}$, then the Bellman equation (\ref{eqn:value}) may no longer hold.
-Thus, if we add this constraint to (\ref{eqn:valuelp}), then (\ref{eqn:valuelp}) may become unsatisfiable.
-Instead, our approach is based on the dual of (\ref{eqn:valuelp})~\cite{altman1999constrained}.
-In particular, the objective and first set of constraints of the LP in Algorithm~\ref{alg:modelbased} form the dual. \footnote{Some variables are rescaled compared to the actual dual.}
+Our approach is based on the dual of the standard LP formulation of value iteration~\citep{altman1999constrained,sutton2018reinforcement}.
+In particular, the objective and first set of constraints of the LP in Algorithm~\ref{alg:modelbased} form the dual.
 The last set of constraints in the LP in Algorithm~\ref{alg:modelbased} encodes demographic parity.
 These constraints exploit the separable structure of the underlying MDP.
 In particular, the component $z$ of an initial state $s=(z,\tilde{s})$ does not change over time, so the value of $z$ for $s$ equals the value of $z$ for the initial state $s_0\sim D$.
 Thus, randomly sampling a state $s\sim D^{(\pi)}_z$ is equivalent to randomly sampling

 Expanding the conditional probability, the probability of sampling $s\sim D^{(\pi)}_z$ is

 It follows that